pelatx/brackets-link-file/README.md

 v1.0.1 - Fixed double quotes instead of simple in script and stylesheet tags.
 v1.1.0 - Added support for image links in HTML and CSS.
+v1.2.0 - Changes:
-v1.2.0 - Added new functionality: automatic copy and link of files anywhere on any mounted volume to the project.
+- New operating mode: automatic copy and link of files anywhere on any mounted volume to the project.
+- Added height and width to image tag.
+- Added support for SVG images.

 ## Credits
 Folder icon from [Ionicons][ionicons].